 Recommendations for future updates

 Future recommendations are to include extra life cycle inventories for peat combustion and generation of electricity from oil shale, in order to increase the sectoral coverage of electricity production.
-In addition, there is potential for refinement of all base LCI models based on a wider literature search.
+In addition, there is potential for refinement of all base LCI models, based on a wider literature search.
 This is particularly valid of the inventories relying on biologically derived feedstock.

 From a methodological perspective, it should be noted that life cycle impacts are calculated by collapsing the time dimension.
 In reality, the construction of, operation and decommissioning of power plants takes place over many decades and in a rapidly changing energy system impacts associated with production of (old and new) power generation capacity may vary based on power plant vintage.
 However, the construction of a European wide vintage stock model of electricity generation capacity requires significant efforts, beyond the scope of this task.